TeeeJaey/instadb/README.md

-# instadb
+# instadb 🔌

-A simple a light DB python package
+A simple and light DB python package

 ## Features
 - query from postgres and reshift